 In addition to a physical examination, the following tests may be used to diagnose astrocytoma:

 Biopsy.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 For astrocytoma, a biopsy is done to determine the type and grade of the tumor.
 A doctor called a neurosurgeon will remove a small piece of tissue from the tumor.
 A neurosurgeon specializes in treating a CNS tumor using surgery.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.